This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Clean mushrooms with a paper towel and remove the stems.
-Carefully scoop out gills using a small spoon to create more room for filling.
+• Prepare the mushrooms: Wipe mushrooms clean with a paper towel and remove the stems.
+Use a small spoon to carefully scoop out the gills to make more room for the filling.

-• In a large bowl, soak the mushrooms with 3 tbsp olive oil and wine.
-Make sure all mushrooms are in contact with the oil and the liquid.
-Set aside and toss periodically.
+• Marinate: In a large bowl or shallow baking dish, combine 3.5 tbsp olive oil and white wine.
+Add the mushrooms and toss to coat.
+Make sure all mushrooms are in contact with the liquid.
+Set aside and toss occasionally while you prepare the filling.

-• Prepare the shallot and garlic.
-Dice the scallions and separate green and white parts.
+• Prepare aromatics: Finely chop the shallot and garlic.
+Dice the scallions and separate the white and green parts.

-• In a medium sized saute pan, saute the shallot, galirc, and white scallions parts with the remaining 1 tbsp oil for 15 seconds over medium heat.
-Season with 2 pinches salt then add the panko and saute for 10 seconds.
+• Sauté aromatics and panko: Heat the remaining 1 tbsp olive oil in a medium skillet over medium heat.
+Add the shallot, garlic, and white parts of the scallions.
+Sauté for about 15 seconds, then season with 2 pinches of salt.
+Add the panko and cook for about 10 seconds, stirring constantly.
 Remove from heat and stir in scallion greens, ½ tsp salt, and ¼ tsp pepper.
-Transfer to a large bowl to cool.
+Transfer to a large bowl and let cool slightly.

-• In a food processor, finely chop shrimp into a sticky paste.
-Add to cooled panko mixture along with Parmesan.
-Gently mix and combine well.
-You can take a small piece of filling and pan fry it on the stovetop to taste test the flavor before stuff it into the mushrooms.
+• Prepare shrimp filling: In a food processor, finely chop shrimp into a sticky paste.
+Add the shrimp to the cooled panko mixture along with Parmesan cheese.
+Mix gently until well combined.
+(Optional: Pan-fry a small piece of the filling to taste and adjust seasoning if needed.)

-• Arrange the mushrooms in a baking dish large enough to hold them all in a snug single layer.
-Bake in the middle rack for 15 minutes, until lightly browned on top.
+• Bake: Arrange mushrooms in a single snug layer in a baking dish or a lined sheet pan.
+Bake on the middle rack for about 15 minutes, until lightly browned on top.

 Notes